 Research Output per year

-My work takes an interdisciplinary approach, drawing on sociology, gender studies, education, social psychology and cultural studies.
+My work takes an interdisciplinary approach, drawing on sociology, social psychology, gender studies, education, and cultural studies.
 I use feminist and creative methodologies and discourse analysis to explore power and inequality in everyday life.
 My research explores sexualities, gender, youth cultures, media representation and consumption, social media and popular culture.

 Previous work has included working as a researcher on an NSPCC-funded project on youth sexting, an ESRC-funded project on youth aspiration and celebrity culture and an ESRC-funded project on long-term couple relationships.
 I have co-authored two academic books – one on celebrity and youth aspiration (with Heather Mendick, Kim Allen and Aisha Ahmad) and one on sex advice in media culture (with Meg-John Barker and Rosalind Gill).